Benevento Calcio

-Benevento Calcio, commonly referred to as Benevento, is an Italian football club based in Benevento, Campania.
+Benevento Calcio, commonly referred to as Benevento, is an Italian professional football club based in Benevento, Campania.
 The club was originally founded in 1929 and then re-founded in 2005.
-They currently compete in Serie B, having been relegated from Serie A in the 2020–21 season.
+They currently compete in Serie C, having been relegated from Serie B in the 2022–23 season.

 History

 Early history

 The club was founded as Associazione Calcio Benevento in 1929, their original home was the Meomartini which was built by Ciccio Minocchia.

 After working their way up the country's lower divisions during their early years, Benevento reached Prima Divisione, Italy's third highest professional league at the time, in the 1934–35 season.
 They finished above clubs such as Reggina during the club's first season within the league.
 Although they did not win promotion to Serie B, the team did remain in the third tier of Italian football for the 1935–36 season, re-organized to a smaller 64-team league renamed Serie C.